 The Fourth National Conference on Artificial Intelligence (AAAI-84) was held August 6–10, 1984, at the University of Texas, Austin, Texas.

-We have endeavored this year to produce an interesting and variegated conference of the absolute highest technical quality.
-AAAI has always prided itself on its careful reviewing process and its consistent high standards for acceptance of submitted papers.
-With the ever-growing number of forums for presentation of work in Al, AAAI has felt that it should provide at least one place where a conference participant can be assured of getting a concentrated dose of uniformly excellent work.
+This year, we endeavored to produce an interesting and variegated conference of the highest technical quality.
+AAAI has always prided itself on its careful reviewing process and consistently high standards for accepting submitted papers.
+With the ever-growing number of forums for the presentation of work in Al, AAAI has felt that it should provide at least one place where a conference participant can be assured of getting a concentrated dose of uniformly excellent work.
 This partially explains the perhaps surprisingly small number of papers accepted.
 But, further, the size of this conference is also a result of an experiment with the structure of the conference.

-As mentioned, AAAI has maintained a high quality standard in this and its three previous conferences.
+As mentioned, AAAI has maintained a high-quality standard in this and its three previous conferences.
 The careful attention paid to each paper and the fairness to all authors are products of a unique reviewing process.
 Each paper submitted to the conference was read by at least two members of the Program Committee (or, in a few cases, an appropriate reviewer designated by a committee member), which is a sizable body of well-respected and technically expert researchers, each of whom was strongly committed to a serious and fair review process.
-The fact that all reviews were done by this small group of individuals explains the length of submissions (13 manuscript pages, approximately 4000 words) this was the only way to assure that all papers were treated equally and in sufficient depth.
+The fact that this small group of individuals did all reviews explains the length of submissions (13 manuscript pages, approximately 4000 words).
+This was the only way to ensure that all papers were treated equally and in sufficient depth.
 After all of the papers were read, the entire Program Committee met face to face, and each paper was discussed until a final decision was agreed upon (when extra opinions were necessary, they were obtained; by the way, the Program Chairman read no papers and was involved in none of the decisions).
-Members of the committee looked for substantive work, described clearly enough to convince the reader of its potential impact.
+Committee members looked for substantive work described clearly enough to convince the reader of its potential impact.
 The work must also have been previously unpublished and more than a minor incremental advance over that reported in last year’s paper.
-All in all, the Program Committee wanted quality and substance, in whatever form they could find it.
+All in all, the Program Committee wanted quality and substance in whatever form they could find it.